 Chief Justice Crampton of the Federal Court issued a Practice Direction and Order on March 17, 2020 indicating that all hearings scheduled up to April 17 are adjourned sine die.
 All timelines under any order or direction of the Federal Court or under the Federal Courts Rules are suspended during the same period (the “suspension period”).
-The suspension period was extended on April 4, April 29 and May 29 and is currently set to expire on June 15, 2020.
-Timelines for filing documents and completing other procedural steps will be extended by another 14 days after the suspension period is over, to June 29, 2020, to allow parties and their legal counsel time to prepare.
+The suspension period was extended on April 4, April 29 and May 29, and was set to expire on June 15, 2020.
+On June 11, 2020, the Court released an updated Practice Direction and Order announcing the following regional plans for amendments to the suspension period.

-The Federal Court will not hold in-person hearings until July 13, 2020.
-Parties are to provide their mutual dates of non-availability up to December 18 for the rescheduling of hearings that have been adjourned as a result of the suspension period.
-Such dates should be provided no sooner than May 15 and no later than June 12.
+Parties in all regions are to provide their mutual dates of non-availability up to December 18 for the rescheduling of hearings that have been adjourned as a result of the suspension period.

 During the suspension period, the Court is accepting requests for hearings by telephone or video conference, to be assessed on a case-by-case basis and subject to the following requirements: (1) all parties consent; (2) joint schedule of availability is provided; (3) all documents required for the hearing have been or will be filed electronically, and are available to the other parties in electronic format; and (4) the hearing is for a duration of less than two hours.